Tyler-Keith-Thompson/aPrincipalEngineer/Content/blog/A-Great-REST-Networking-Layer.md

 `async/await` is [fraught](https://wojciechkulik.pl/ios/swift-concurrency-things-they-dont-tell-you?utm_campaign=iOS%2BDev%2BWeekly&utm_medium=web&utm_source=iOS%2BDev%2BWeekly%2BIssue%2B582) [with](https://swiftsenpai.com/swift/actor-reentrancy-problem/) [perils](https://alejandromp.com/blog/the-importance-of-cooperative-cancellation/) and people don't often immediately notice them.
 This is especially true with the cooperative cancellation paradigm, which requires you to be smart about checking whether a task has been cancelled frequently (ideally, after every `await` boundary).

 This is why I prefer Combine, Apple's reactive framework.
-Its declarative interface, cancellation model, and flexibility with back-pressure is incredibly useful when designing a networking layer.
-I would argue that it is still preferrable to `async/awati`.
+Its declarative interface, cancellation model, and flexibility with [backpressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) is incredibly useful when designing a networking layer.
+I would argue that it is still preferrable to `async/await`.
 Although I would use `async/await` for on-device concurrency concerns.

 What's more, Combine forces users to store an `AnyCancellable` and most common methods of storing them result in appropriate cancellation.
 For example, if you store a `Set<AnyCanellable>` on a `UIViewController` or SwiftUI `@StateObject`, they are all cancelled when the view is removed from the hierarchy.
 So, if a user were to hit the "back" button in a navigation stack, for example, all ongoing requests for that view would simply cancel.

 ## Service design
 Ideally, other parts of the code utilize the network layer [through a service](https://en.wikipedia.org/wiki/Service_(systems_architecture)).
-For example, if I had an API that stored and retreived posts on a forum, I'd create a `PostService` which returned deserialized `Post` objects.
+For example, if I had an API that stored and retrieved posts on a forum, I'd create a `PostService` which returned deserialized `Post` objects.
 Other parts of my code would ask the `PostService` for things, and it would either reach out over the network, or pull from a cache, or any other number of things.

 To that end, our network layer should make it easy for a service to use it with extreme flexibility, but not expose things outside of those services.
 I think a protocol is a great way of handling this.
 What if we had something like this: